 STOLLER AND LEED

-Our winery is a LEED-certified winery, and the first to be LEED Gold Certified in the world.
+Our winery is the first in the world to be LEED Gold Certified.
 As part of achieving LEED certification, we have integrated gravity-flow winemaking techniques, energy-efficient heating and cooling, and waste-water reclamation to reduce our environmental footprint.

 Our winery is located atop a scenic knoll, which provides the slope required for gravity-flow wine production.
 Gravity flow is a more gentle method of winemaking which reduces the need for pumping, thus preserving the quality of the wine and conserving energy.

 Stoller was the first Pacific Northwest winery to produce solar energy.
-Its 46 kW solar electric system, located on the main south-facing roofs, generates about half of the winery’s electrical needs.
+Located on the main south-facing roofs, our solar arrays generate enough power to make the estate energy neutral.
 To further reduce our energy consumption, we employ natural ventilation and lighting, efficient heating and cooling systems, and an efficient building envelope.

 EFFICIENT DESIGN & LEED CONSTRUCTION

 - The computerized lighting control system features switches, motion sensors, and timers for a more efficient energy use.